CapricornGuang/CCF-BDCI-2022-Script-Emotion-Calculation/README.md

 ## Thought

 Aspect based emotion analysis is a rather complex task.
-In this competition, We transform this task to a Question-Answer problem.
-The material is the sentences and the question "What's the emotion of XXX"
+In this competition, we employ a promote engining, where we construct sentences like "What's the emotion of XXX".

 ## Our Model